 · Pay visa charges via authorized Citibank or Axis Bank branches or NEFT.

 · Book your Biometric and interview appointments.
 You will have to visit personally to get the photograph taken for the visa and scan your fingerprints for the former.

-F1 visas may be granted around 120 days before the start of your course.
-However, you cannot enter the US with this visa before 30 days to your first day of the course.
+F1 visas may be granted around 120 days before the your course begins.
+However, you cannot enter the US with this visa before 30 days of the first day of the course.

 USA student visa requirements- Documents needed:

 Several documents are to be submitted as USA student visa requirements for Indian students.
 Here is a guide on the documents that may be required for your application.